dean0x7d/pybinding/docs/tutorial/kpm.rst

 Thanks to KPM, the calculation of this local property is very fast: about 0.1 seconds for the example above with a 60 x 60 nm sheet of graphene.
 The broadening parameter offers the possibility for performance tuning -- calculation time is inversely proportional to broadening width.
+KPM performs the computation for the entire spectrum simultaneously, so the selected energy range and the number of sample points have almost no effect on performance.
+The broadening width (i.e. the precision of the results) is the main factor which determines the duration of the calculation.

 The result of the calculation is a :class:`.Series` object which contains the LDOS data, the energy array for which it was calculated, and the associated data labels.
 This allows the